-ORCHARD FARM R-V SCHOOL DISTRICT Notes to Budgetary Comparison Schedules June 30, 2022
+ORCHARD FARM R-V SCHOOL DISTRICT Notes to Budgetary Comparison Schedules June 30, 2023

-- 1) In accordance with Chapter 67, RSMo, the district adopts a budget for each fund. - Prior to July the superintendent, who serves as the budget officer, submits to the Board of Education a proposed budget for the fiscal year beginning on the following July 1.
+- 1) In accordance with Chapter 67, RSMo, the district adopts a budget for each fund. - Prior to July the Certified Administrator of Finance and Operations, who serves as the budget officer, submits to the Board of Education a proposed budget for the fiscal year beginning on the following July 1.
 The proposed budget includes estimated revenues and proposed expenditures for all district funds.
-Budgeted disbursements cannot exceed beginning available monies plus estimated revenues for the year. - 3) A public hearing is conducted to obtain taxpayer comments.
-Prior to its approval by the Board of Education the budget document is available for public inspection. - 4) Prior to July 1, the budget was legally enacted by vote of the Board of Education. - Subsequent to its formal approval of the budget, the Board of Education has the authority to make necessary adjustments to the budget by formal vote of the board.
-Adjustments made during the year are reflected in the budget information included in the financial statements.
-Budgeted amounts are as originally adopted, or as amended by the Board of Education. - Budgets for district funds are prepared and adopted on the modified cash basis (budget basis), recognizing revenues when collected and expenditures when paid.
-The actual results of operation are presented in the statement of revenues collected, expenditures paid, and changes in fund balances original budget, final budget and actual-modified modified cash basis- all government fund types in accordance with the budget basis to provide a meaningful comparison of actual results with the budget.
+Budgeted disbursements cannot exceed beginning available - 3) A public hearing is conducted to obtain taxpayer comments.
+Prior to its approval by the Board of Education the budget document is available for public inspection. - 4) Prior to July 1, the budget was legally enacted by vote of the Board of Education.